The Golden Thread of Soul

 In the process of souling through active imagination, the arising images are exquisitely attuned to the self’s unfolding and are often recognised viscerally, emotionally and deeply.
 Significant and unique meaning can be powerfully coalesced into a single image or we may receive many images in a lifetime.
 As we consciously engage with these images, this evokes psychological growth and integration, and a deepening relationship with the sovereignty, wisdom and love of the soul.

 As soon as Magpie walks into my mind, intellectual doubt vanishes and my heart pounds.
 I am worm-sized and mute.
 I am deep in the fertile, dark soil, as Magpie stabs and kills a worm next to me.
 He looks at me with an intimidating and piercing eye and says: “Surrender your humanness.”
-The next time Magpie comes, is the day before my vision quest.
+The next time Magpie comes it is the day before my vision quest.
 I am the worm.
 Magpie stabs me and I am dying, while the magpie stands over me as he fiercely and fully inhabits his place.
 In my journal I summarise this in two words: dying and seeing.
 On the first day of my vision quest, I die to all in my human story that holds me back.
 On the third day a profound vision comes.
 Dying and seeing.

 Soul as Belonging